mitchelllisle/data-privacy-papers/README.md

 role in information privacy leakage measures. $\alpha$-lift is the power-mean of lift, which is tunable between the worst-case measure max-lift ($\alpha=\infty$) and more relaxed versions ($\alpha<\infty$).
-This paper investigates the optimization problem of the privacy-utility tradeoff where
-$\alpha$-lift and mutual information are privacy and utility measures, respectively.
+This paper investigates the optimization problem of the privacy-utility tradeoff (PUT) where $\alpha$-lift and mutual information are privacy and utility measures, respectively.
 Due to the nonlinear nature of $\alpha$-lift for $\alpha<\infty$, finding the optimal solution is challenging.
-Therefore, we propose a heuristic algorithm to estimate the optimal utility for each value of $\alpha$, inspired by the optimal solution for $\alpha=\infty$.
-In proposing the algorithm, we prove and use the convexity of $\alpha$-lift with respect to the lift.</p>
+Therefore, we propose a heuristic algorithm to estimate the optimal utility for each value of $\alpha$, inspired by the optimal solution for $\alpha=\infty$ and the convexity of $\alpha$-lift with respect to the lift, which we prove.
+The numerical results show the efficacy of the algorithm and indicate the effective range of $\alpha$ and privacy budget $\varepsilon$ with good PUT performance.</p>
   </details>
 </div>